sbslee/notes/Bash.md

 ls -1 dir
 ```

-To list columns by header name:
+To list columns by header name for a tab-delimited file:

 ```
 awk '